AmirRezaM75/skullking/README.md

 > **Loot** and **Tigress** cards are not implemented duo to complexity.

-If multiple pirates are played in a trick, the first player who plays one wins it

-# Terms
-## Taking a trick
-Highest card wins
-shuffle the deck
-get your bid
-A standard suit out of suit loses no matter how high your number is if you play black suit it trumps standard suit regardless of its value

 # Rules

 Special cards allow you to break the rules governing numbered cards

+If multiple pirates are played in a trick, the first player who plays one wins it

 In the rare event that each player plays an escape card, Tigress as an escape, or a loot card, in the